 How to help your anxious child

-If your child is having problems with anxiety, there's plenty you can do to help.
+If your child is having problems with anxiety, there are things you can do to help.

-Above all, it's important to talk to your child about their anxiety or worries.
+Above all, it's important to listen to your child about their anxieties or worries.

 - it's not getting better or is getting worse

 - self-help is not working

 - it's affecting their school or family life, or their friendships

 An appointment with your GP is a good place to start.